-Miller Park has a long history.
+The Miller Park in North Omaha has a long history.
 There is no single right way to write about it, and if, after you’re done reading this entire article, you disagree with the way I’ve written this history, I invite you to write your own version.
+This is a history of North Omaha’s Miller Park.

 To start with, it is important to understand that in the eyes of Dr. George Miller, the cornfield he kept in North Omaha was a perfect place for a vast city park.
 As a parks commissioner for the City of Omaha, he knew everyone would want to travel to the northern end of the Prettiest Mile Boulevard, finished in 1891, so he sold the land to the city.